BLCM/bl3mods/Aaron0000/Balands/README.md

 Red Card - Slide Damage effect buffed by 428%.

-Red Card Re-Charger - Slide Damage effect buffed by 428%.
+Red Card Re-Charger - Slide Damage effect buffed by 428%, now always spawns with maximum shield parts.

-Rico - No change.
+Rico - Now always spawns with maximum shield parts.

-Rough Rider - Damage resistance increased to 50%, health bonus increased to 50%.
+Rough Rider - Damage resistance increased to 50%, health bonus increased to 50%, now always spawns with maximum shield parts and no longer spawns with "None" parts.

 Scream of Terror - Nova radius increased by 66%, capacity and delay reduced by 50%, recharge rate doubled.

-Snowshoe - Reduced lifesteal to 5%.
+Snowshoe - Reduced lifesteal to 5%, now always spawns with maximum shield parts.

-Super Soldier - Damage immunity reduced to a 33% damage reduction.
+Super Soldier - Damage immunity reduced to a 33% damage reduction, now always spawns with maximum shield parts after the first redemption of the shield.

  ┗----Rationale: In a world without things such as the anointment for triggering shield effects or the Bloodletter, full-immunity might be fine.
 But in order to the keep people from having perpetual God-mode active, the immunity's been toned down to a decent damage reduction.

-Version 0.m - Fixed amp damage not applying to multi-projectile weapons properly.
+Version 0.m - Fixed amp damage not applying to multi-projectile weapons properly, now always spawns with maximum shield parts.

 Wattson - Disc-drop cooldown reduced to 1 second, projectile speed increased 25%.